 Slowly it’s consuming me

 Teach me, teach me not to dream

-There’s plenty of darker songs on this year’s mix.
+There are plenty of darker songs on this year’s mix.
 I have the Evanescence song about never being able to go back to who you were after a traumatic event changes you.
 I have the Moses Sumny song about how lonely this world can feel.
 I have the Baroness song about recovery after trauma.
 Overall though, I think the tone is lighter and more hopeful than any of the previous ones.

 I remember my friend Carmen doing a tarot card reading for me in the first few months after you died.
-One of the things she said that will always stick with me, because it was true, was “you’re afraid that you will never be happy again.”
+One of the things she said that will always stick with me because it was true, was “You’re afraid that you will never be happy again.”
 It took me a long time and some false starts, but I proved that fear wrong.
 I was able to find love and let myself be vulnerable again.
 I am in a better place than I have been in years.
 I am writing up the last bits of this post from a hotel room in Nairobi, Kenya.
 I’m picking up a small part of your mantle and taking every opportunity I can to travel and see the world.
 Seven years later I am still finding inspiration and wisdom in your music.
 Losing you was devastating, but loving you is something I’ll always have.